Automattic/crowdsignal-ui/docs/repository-structure.md

 # Local package.json
 package.json

-# Make sure to include a radme file describing the package
+# Make sure to include a README.md file describing the package
 README.md

 # Any build settings specific to the package/app